lijumjose/VIPMP/src/pages/docs/order_management/order_scenarios.md

   - **1000** indicates that the subscription is either active or scheduled and is expected to renew successfully.
   - **1004** indicates that the subscription is active or scheduled, but the associated product has expired, so the renewal will not proceed.
-- <mark>Include the query parameter `fetch-price=true` to retrieve pricing details.
-Pricing details are not available in Preview Order and Preview Renewal scenarios for global sales involving multiple currencies.</mark>
+- <mark>Include the query parameter `fetch-price=true` to retrieve pricing details. </mark>
+- <mark>Pricing details are not available in Preview Order and Preview Renewal scenarios for global sales involving multiple currencies.</mark>
 - <mark>`proratedDays` in the response indicates the number of days for which order will be invoiced.
 This applies in the case of mid-term purchases. </mark>

 ### Sample request